 How to Calculate Your Winnings from a Wager

-Convert fractional odds to decimal odds
+Convert the fractional odds to decimal odds for each bet

-Multiply total odds by your wager to find out your return
+Multiply your total odds by your wager to find out your return

-Free Bet Offers & Promotions
+Best Free Bet Offers & Promotions

 UK sportsbooks are packed full of bonuses and promotions to enhance your online betting experience.
 Common offers include free bets, sign-up bonuses, no deposit free bets, cashback or moneyback guarantees, cash out offers, enhanced odds, price boosts and even loyalty bonuses.
 There’s something out there for every type of punter.
 The table below details all these offers and promotions, so you can choose one that best suits you.